pzuritas/attenti/README.md

-# attenti
+# Attenti
-Design in Biomedical Engineering project for cheap measurment of attention span
+Design in Biomedical Engineering project for cheap measurment of attention span.

+# TODO
+1. Test networking with local hosting.
+2. Develop UI for serial data collecting